דע ותמונות רבות על טנק המרכבה

 sun now approached the eyes of the

 and farm trucks.
-Colonel Tal & Sgt Cohen leapt into action and at
+Colonel Tal & Sgt Cohen leapt into action and at full speed

 went